Francis Kitto: World War I

-On 9 November 1916, Kitto was transferred from the Welch Regiment to the Royal Flying Corps; he was commissioned a second lieutenant and appointed a flying officer.
+On 9 November 1916, Kitto was transferred from the Welch Regiment, into which he was commissioned as a temporary second lieutenant in October 1915, to the Royal Flying Corps (RFC); he was commissioned a second lieutenant and appointed a flying officer.
 By early 1917, he was posted to 43 Squadron on the Western Front.
 Using a Sopwith 1 1/2 Strutter, on 17 March 1917, he drove down a German Albatros D.II east of Arras for his first aerial victory.
 He repeated his feat on both 8 April and 17 August 1917.
 He then transferred to 54 Squadron as a Sopwith Camel pilot.
 On 1 December 1917, temporary lieutenant Kitto was appointed a flight commander, with the usual promotion to temporary captain.
 Between 15 March and 4 July 1918, he scored six more aerial victories, to bring his total to four German planes destroyed and five driven down out of control.
 On 22 June 1918, he was awarded the Military Cross for his exploits.
 His citation read:

 Temporary Captain Francis Mansel Kitto, General List and R.F.C.

 "For conspicuous gallantry and devotion to duty.
 While engaged in attacking ground targets with machine-gun fire and bombs he observed a large party of troops, amongst whom he dropped the remainder of his bombs with the most excellent results.
 On a later occasion he attacked a formation of enemy scouts, and having caused one of these to crash to the ground, he pursued another and attacked it eleven miles behind the enemy's lines, bringing it to the ground and destroying it.
 In addition to these he has shot down two other hostile machines, and has shown throughout, the greatest determination and dash."